 There may be times when it is appropriate for a child and their therapist to sit at a table in a clinical setting and do some work, but when it is obvious that a child can no longer focus their attention on the work then it is the responsibility of the therapist to give the child a break and keep frustration from settling in.
 It is also worth mentioning that a clinic back in the 1960s and 1970s looked much different than what we see now.

 When you walk into an ABA center today, such as ours at Circle Care Services New Jersey, you are likely to see a room filled with equipment that is specifically designed for children who have sensory issues.
-There are hammock swings that squeeze a child into a fetal position while they swing, crash pads for children who need to bang their head or other body parts into people or object, weighted medicine balls for children who tend to throw objects due to frustration, yoga balls to sit and bounce on, pads and balls to roll over and on the child who likes to feel squeezing or pressing for relief and much more.
+There are hammock swings that squeeze a child into a fetal position while they swing, crash pads for children who need to bang their head or other body parts into people or objects, weighted medicine balls for children who tend to throw objects due to frustration, yoga balls to sit and bounce on, pads and balls to roll over and on the child who likes to feel squeezing or pressing for relief and much more.

 By keeping things fun and by keeping sessions highly reinforcing with positive reinforcement, there should be little need for punishment procedures.
-If there is a need to use them, the positive reinforcement and redirecting the child back to appropriate behavior would far outweigh any of the punishment procedures mentioned above (reprimands, overcorrections, response cost, and response blocking).
+If there is a need to use them, the positive reinforcement and redirecting of the child back to appropriate behavior would far outweigh any of the punishment procedures mentioned above (reprimands, overcorrections, response cost, and response blocking).

-At Circle Care Services, we understand the concerns that parents have about finding the right team of professionals to help your child.
+At Circle Care Services, we understand the concerns that parents have about finding the right team of professionals to help their children.
 If ABA is new to you and your family, it can be overwhelming trying to sift through the vast amount of information that is available online.
-The lingering controversies of the past can leave parents of a newly diagnosed child with autism feeling conflicted and anxious.
+The lingering controversies of the past can leave parents of a newly diagnosed child with autism feel conflicted and anxious.
 We have a great team of professionals at Circle Care Services who can answer any questions or concerns you may have regarding ABA therapy and practices.
 We also encourage building community with other families in New Jersey who are experiencing some of the same joys and challenges with their children.

 Don’t let website controversies overshadow the overwhelming scientific evidence that ABA has provided for the last five decades.
 At Circle Care, we are not here to “fix” your child.
-We are here to teach and to help children and families that are struggling with daily living skills and academics due to autism or other behavioral disorders.
+We are here to teach and help children and families that are struggling with daily living skills and academics due to autism or other behavioral disorders.
 We appreciate everyone in all of their diversity and uniqueness and we want everyone to have skills for success.
 If you have any questions for our trained professionals at Circle Care, please feel free to contact us today.
 We offer free consultations and would be more than happy to answer any questions about ABA therapy.